 Peace of mind and confidence in delegation

-A notarized letter of authority provides assurance that the person granting authority fully understands and intends the actions mentioned in the letter.
+A notarized letter of authority assures that the person granting authority fully understands and intends the actions mentioned in the letter.
 Notarization also makes the letter legally enforceable, offering legal protection and resolution in case of misunderstandings or disputes that may arise later on.
 Consequently, this offers peace of mind and confidence when executing such a letter of authorization.

 How to Write a Letter to be Notarized: Step-by-Step Guide